adampaulukanis/Vector/README.md

 # Vector

-Simple JavaScript class representing a vector in two-dimensional space.
+Simple JavaScript class representing a vector in *n*-dimensional space.

-It has one parameter: *number* representing dimensions, two methods: *plus* and *minus* (which take another vector as a parameter and return a new vector that has the sum or difference of the two vectors) and a property *length* that computes the distance of the point (x, y) from the origin (0, 0).
+It has one parameter: *Number[]* representing dimensions, three methods: *plus* and *minus* (which take another vector as a parameter and return a new vector that has the sum or difference of the two vectors) and times methods; a property *length* that computes the distance of the point from the origin (0)^n, where n means number of dimensions.

 If you provide just one number, e.g.: